 I finally saw on of my favorite movie maker Pedro Almodovar's latest, The Skin I Live In.
 It's truly a modern day love story with very bizarre twists and turns, and that's all I'll say, just see it!!!
 I've been watching Pedro's movies like a fan girl since Atame! in the early 90's.
 I always look forward to his latest and haven't missed on since Atame!

 Later on November 12th I was creatively a part of Marina Abramovic's MOCA Gala 2011 dinner art performance piece.
-I was a gazing head table centerpiece, like the one in this photo.
+I was a self-rotating gazing head table centerpiece, like the one in this photo.
 I was truly a surreal piece of moving art for the evening.
 Though goofy me, I forgot to ask someone to take a photo of me like this!
 Having been on the performance art scene for decades as a performance artist, at 65 now she refers to herself as the Grandmother of Performance Art.
 Though even close up she doesn't look a day over 40, and that's not due to cosmetic procedures, she just has aged really well naturally through a live well loved and lived.
 As well music icon Blondie aka Deborah Harry performed live at this gala!

 Inbetween that and a very long hike I'll detail below I finally finished putting acoustic music to and memorizing my 3rd song Songbirds.
 I really like it, though it would be perfection with a looper that records and plays back in stagger/echo/repeat.
 Soon I'll get one just for this song, and of course will I'm sure get more song mileage out of itself.